The attribution crisis: AI cites everyone except the source

 The rise of independent publishing platforms has created a new category of publishers with unique AI visibility challenges.

-When AI cites a Substack post, it typically attributes the information to “Substack” generically or, more often, doesn’t cite the source at all.
+When AI cites a Substack post, it typically attributes the information to “Substack” generically or, more often, does not cite the source at all.
 The ideas get absorbed into the AI’s knowledge without any attribution to the writer.
 AI systems treat individual Substack newsletters the same way they treat anonymous blog posts — low domain authority, low citation priority, even when the writer is a recognized expert.

 Medium faces similar dynamics.
 Despite approximately 100 million monthly active readers (Medium, 2024), individual Medium publications rarely get AI attribution.
 The platform’s open publishing model means that AI training data treats Medium content as lower-authority compared to institutional publisher domains.